plone/training/wsgi/bjoern.rst

 Exercise 1
 ++++++++++

-Additional PasteDeploy entrypoints are also available for the `werkzeug <https://pypi.org/project/dataflake.wsgi.werkzeug>`_ and `cheroot <https://pypi.org/project/dataflake.wsgi.cheroot>`_ WSGI servers.
+Additional PasteDeploy entrypoints are available for the `werkzeug <https://pypi.org/project/dataflake.wsgi.werkzeug>`_ and `cheroot <https://pypi.org/project/dataflake.wsgi.cheroot>`_ WSGI servers.
 Pick one and use it to run Plone behind `werkzeug <https://palletsprojects.com/p/werkzeug/>`_ or `cheroot <https://cheroot.cherrypy.org>`_.

 ..  admonition:: Solution